 - Almond Milk: Instead of almond milk you can use any other milk of your choice.
 Coconut milk would be a great substitute if you’re following a keto diet.

 - If you don’t have my Peruvian Spice Blend (although It’s perfect for this recipe) you can substitute it out for 2 tsp paprika and 1 tsp cumin.
 You can throw in onion powder or a chili powder as well.
 Another option is to use a Mexican style spice blend you have on hand already.

 First, preheat the oven to 400 degrees.
-Or if you want to use an air frier set it to 420… Now that we’ve got that covered, cutting a head of cauliflower into florets sounds simple enough, but how do you do it without making a huge mess?
+Or if you want to use an air fryer set it to 420.
+Now that we’ve got that covered, cutting a head of cauliflower into florets sounds simple enough, but how do you do it without making a huge mess?

 Time Saving Tip: Buy pre-washed cauliflower florets.
 I can usually find them at Trader Joe’s and Whole Foods.

 Step 2: Make the Batter

 Dip each floret in the batter until they’re completely coated.
 Shake off the excess and place them onto a parchment lined half sheet tray making sure to place them 1-2 inches apart.
 You may need 2 trays.

 Whatever you do, don’t pile them on top of one another because then they won’t get crispy.
 You’ll get a steamed mush mess instead.
 Cook the cauliflower wings in the oven for 20 minutes, but if you have an air-fryer cook them for 12 minutes.

 Equipment You’ll Need To Make Keto Cauliflower Buffalo Wings

 You don’t need a lot of special equipment to make this recipe.
 In fact, it’s one of the few buffalo cauliflower wing recipes out there that doesn’t require an air fryer.
 I made these wings both ways.
 So if you have an air fryer (good for you) you can use it!